jburer/mysampleapi/README.md

 ## myDockerSetup

-Create the `mysimplenetwork` network. _**PLEASE NOTE:** All images in this app are pre-configured to use this network by design._
+_**PLEASE NOTE:** All images in this app are pre-configured to use the `mysimplenetwork` network by design._
-_Because `docker-compose.yml` expects this network, it is required to create it first before running docker compose._
+_Because `docker-compose.yml` expects this network, it is necessary to create it first before running docker compose._
 _Creating the network first allows each image to be created independently, although you will want to start the database first_
 _before running the API as the API immediately looks for the DB._

+Create the `mysimplenetwork` network.

 <pre>
     docker network create mysimplenetwork